Saussy History, Family Crest & Coats of Arms

 Early History of the Saussy family

 This web page shows only a small excerpt of our Saussy research.
-Another 259 words (18 lines of text) covering the years 1224, 1221, 1324, 1296, 1214 and 1172 are included under the topic Early Saussy History in all our PDF Extended History products and printed products wherever possible.
+Another 291 words (21 lines of text) covering the years 1224, 1221, 1324, 1296, 1214 and 1172 are included under the topic Early Saussy History in all our PDF Extended History products and printed products wherever possible.

 Saussy Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Saucy, Sauser, Saucer, Sassy, Saussaye, Sausse, Sassy, Sassie, de la Sausseys, Saucer, Sauser, Sasser, Saussays, Sauchy, Caucer and many more.

 Early Notables of the Saussy family (pre 1700)

 More information is included under the topic Early Saussy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Saussy family to Ireland

 Some of the Saussy family moved to Ireland, but this topic is not covered in this excerpt.

-Another 119 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.